 - For a vegan preparation, you can substitute paneer or cottage cheese with plain tofu and milk cream with soy cream or ½ cup more cashew nuts.
 And don’t use butter, only oil.

-- The malai paneer recipe can be halve or doubled.
+- The malai paneer recipe can be halved or doubled.